CodyBrewer/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is an API that allows javascript to manipulate html and css.
 2. What is an event?
+An event is something a browser does or a user does in a browser.
 3. What is an event listener?
+An event listener is code that checks for when an event occurs and then runs code based off of what you want to happen when that event is triggered
 4. Why would we convert a NodeList into an Array?
+So that we can use array methods on the nodelist.
 5. What is a component?
+A component is HTML, CSS , and Javascript that you put together that aloows you to reuse it and keep a certain standard.
 ### Git Set up

 * [x] Fork the project into your GitHub user account